criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 #### Note about software output results

-From the processed conicity value, the stability of the vehicle can be evaluated depending on longitudinal running velocity, ensuring the generation of the required restoring forces when the formation goes through an open curve, increasing safety against derailment.
+From the processed conicity value, the stability of the vehicle can be evaluated depending on longitudinal running velocity, ensuring the generation of the required restoring forces when the formation goes through an open curve and thus increasing safety against derailment.
 Nevertheless, for real profiles and after a long period of use, the equivalent taper conicity can be reach values in a higher range due to excessive wear, and must be critically evaluated by a trained professional.
 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>